nomad-coe/nomad/docs/parser.md

             mainfile_contents_re=(r'^\s*#\s*This is example output'))
 ```

 - `mainfile_mime_re`: A regular expression on the mime type of files.
-The parser is only
+The parser is run only
-run on files with matching mime type.
+ on files with matching mime type.
 The mime-type is *guessed* with libmagic.
 - `mainfile_contents_re`: A regular expression that is applied to the first 4k of a file.
-The parser is only run on files where this matches.
+The parser is run only on files where this matches.
 - `mainfile_name_re`: A regular expression that can be used to match against the name and path of the file.

 Not all of these attributes have to be used.
 Those that are given must all match in order
 to use the parser on a file.

-The nomad infrastructure keep a list of parser objects (in `nomad/parsing/parsers.py::parsers`).
+The nomad infrastructure keeps a list of parser objects (in `nomad/parsing/parsers.py::parsers`).
-These parser are considered in the order they appear in the list.
+These parsers are considered in the order they appear in the list.
 The first matching parser
 is used to parse a given file.

 While each parser project should provide its own tests, a single example file should be
 added to the infrastructure parser tests (`tests/parsing/test_parsing.py`).

-Once the parser is added, it become also available through the command line interface and
+Once the parser is added, it becomes also available through the command line interface and
 normalizers are applied as well:
 ```sh
 nomad parser tests/data/example.out
 ```

 ## Developing an existing parser
-To develop an existing parser, you should install all parsers:
+To refine an existing parser, you should install all parsers:
 ```sh
 pip install nomad-lab[parsing]
 ```